MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Essbase.md

    [ ![Add fields here](./media/essbase/iterative-DQ-add-fields-here.png) ](./media/essbase/iterative-DQ-add-fields-here.png#lightbox)

-2. Once a dimension’s level is in the **Filter** pane and the filter type is set to **Basic filtering**, you’ll notice that the members of that dimension’s level are displayed as a list of available filters.
+2. Once a dimension's level is in the **Filter** pane and the filter type is set to **Basic filtering**, you'll notice that the members of that dimension's level are displayed as a list of available filters.

 3. You can check the members you want to include in your result.

-   Or you can select the Select all option, then uncheck the members you don’t want to include in your result.
+   Or you can select the Select all option, then uncheck the members you don't want to include in your result.

    Type some characters in the search field for that filter to find members in the list.

    [ ![Check members you want](./media/essbase/iterative-DQ-check-members-you-want.png) ](./media/essbase/iterative-DQ-check-members-you-want.png#lightbox)

-4. When you have filters for two or more levels of the same dimension, you’ll notice that selecting members from a higher level in the dimension changes the members available in the lower levels of that dimension.
+4. When you have filters for two or more levels of the same dimension, you'll notice that selecting members from a higher level in the dimension changes the members available in the lower levels of that dimension.

     This cross highlighting/filtering behavior can be disabled by checking the **Disabling cross highlighting/filtering by default** option, as described in [Query reductions options](#query-reductions-options).

    [ ![Notice member for filtering changed](./media/essbase/iterative-DQ-notice-member-for-filtering-changed.png) ](./media/essbase/iterative-DQ-notice-member-for-filtering-changed.png#lightbox)

-5. When you’ve finished choosing the members you want in the dimension level filter, it’s a good time to add that dimension level to your visualization.
+5. When you've finished choosing the members you want in the dimension level filter, it's a good time to add that dimension level to your visualization.
 Check the matching dimension level in the **Fields** pane and it's then added to your current visualization.

    [ ![Add new dimensions](./media/essbase/iterative-DQ-add-new-dimensions.png) ](./media/essbase/iterative-DQ-add-new-dimensions.png#lightbox)